guolz-ml/Survey-on-Robust-Semi-Supervised-Learning/README.md

-## Distribution Corruptation Robust SSL
+## Robust SSL to Feature Distribution MisMatch

 - [Distributionally Robust Semi-Supervised Learning for People-Centric Sensing](https://arxiv.org/pdf/1811.05299.pdf) (AAAI 2019) - Authors: Kaixuan Chen, Lina Yao, Dalin Zhang, Xiaojun Chang, Guodong Long, Sen Wang
 > This paper considers the distribution discrepancy between the labeled data and the unlabeled data, and align the feature distributions when the training data are distributed differently.